-Similarly, products usually known as sport nutrition products are not eligible for the application of the Nutri-Score.
+- products usually known as sport nutrition products.
 The underlying nutrient profiling system of the Nutri-Score was developed in regard to the needs of the general population, whereas sport nutrition must meet particular needs.
-Important criteria for distinguishing foods from the field of sports nutrition are, among other things, the nutritional composition of the respective product as well as its individual presentation, design and advertising.

-Moreover, given the specificities in terms of the nutritional composition, supervision and purpose of food products designed for special diets covered by the regulation UE n°609/20131, the following products are not eligible for the application of the Nutri-Score:

-- (a) infant formula and follow-on formula; - (b) processed cereal-based food and baby food; - (c) food for special medical purposes: - (d) total diet replacement for weight control.

-Meal replacement products, which do not have a goal of weight control, are also not eligible for the Nutri-Score.
+Important criteria for distinguishing foods from the field of sports nutrition are, among other things, the nutritional composition of the respective product as well as its individual presentation, design and advertising. - food products designed for special diets covered by the regulation UE n°609/20131: - o infant formula and follow-on formula; - o processed cereal-based food and baby food; - o food for special medical purposes; - o total diet replacement for weight control. - Meal replacement products, which do not have a goal of weight contro.

-Food supplements are also not eligible for the application of the Nutri-Score.
+In addition, food supplements are not eligible for the application of the Nutri-Score.